RodneyShag/LeetCode_solutions/Solutions/Find Median from Data Stream.md

 - O(1) for storage of each number
 - O(1) for addNum()
 - O(1) for findMedian()

+### Alternate Solution

+Instead of 2 heaps, you can use a self-balancing Binary Search Tree (like an AVL Tree).
+See [LeetCode Solution - Approach 4: Multiset and Two Pointers](https://leetcode.com/problems/find-median-from-data-stream/solution/) for an excellent explanation.
+Unfortunately it does not seem that Java has a `Multiset` for us to use.

 ### Followup #1 - If all integer numbers from the stream are between 0 and 100, how would you optimize it